rfjakob/gocryptfs-website/docs/reverse_mode_crypto.md

 ![](img/reverse-derivePathIV.svg)

-All derived values are explicitely stored in the ciphertext, so that decryption requires no knowledge of the derivation algorithm.
+All derived values are explicitly stored in the ciphertext, so that decryption requires no knowledge of the derivation algorithm.